NGJ-MB will replace one of the AN/ALQ-99 pods on U.S. Navy Growler Electronic Attack aircraft.

 The pod is an Engineering and Manufacturing Development (EMD) pod, a test article used to perform ground and aircraft integration testing, delivered to the U.S. Navy this summer.
 Raytheon will deliver 15 EMD pods for mission systems testing and qualification as well as 14 aeromechanical pods for airworthiness certification: following the initial verification of ground procedures, installation, and Built In Test checks the pod will undergo chamber and flight testing.

-NGJ-MB is a high-capacity and power airborne electronic attack weapon system designed for the EA-18G electronic attack aircraft that was designed to carry out the usual job of denying, degrading and disrupting threat radars and communication devices, from an extended range and with enhanced ability than the previous AN/ALQ-99 tactical jamming pods, developed the EA-6B Prowler (a type that has been completely retired from active service in March this year).
+NGJ-MB is a high-capacity and power airborne electronic attack weapon system designed for the EA-18G electronic attack aircraft that was designed to carry out the usual job of denying, degrading and disrupting threat radars and communication devices, from an extended range and with enhanced ability than the previous AN/ALQ-99 tactical jamming pods, developed for the EA-6B Prowler (a type that has been completely retired from active service in March this year).

 According to Raytheon: